seanpmaxwell/Trool/README.md

 the top of your table columns.

 - The condition must be a statement which evaluates to `true` or `false`.
-The left side of the statement must be a method or getter on the fact's instance-object and the right side must be `$param`.
+The left side of the statement must be a method or property on the fact's object and the right side must be `$param`.
 The operator must be an existing JavaScript comparator such as `==` or `<=`.
 The values in the rows below will replace `$param`.
 For example, suppose I want to get the age of a visitor for an app which calculates ticket prices.
-I would need to create a TypeScript getter (`get age(): number {}`) or a method like `getAge() {}` to fetch the visitor's age and compare it to the parameter value.
+I would need have the property `age` on the fact's object.

 - Actions are methods on a fact which will execute if all the conditions evaluate to true.
 Unlike conditions, you can have multiple params passed in.
-The action must be a method or a TypeScript setter function on the fact or else Trool will throw an error.
-The number of params in the action columns' cells below must match the number or `$param` strings or else Trool will throw an error.
+The action must be a method or property on the fact or else Trool will throw an error.
+The number of params in the action columns' cells below must match the number of `$param` strings or else Trool will throw an error.

 - All rows on a decision-table, except for the first 2, are referred to as _rules_.
 A rule works by evaluating a list of conditions against cell values which, if they all evaluate to true, will execute the specified actions.
 A rule must start with a rule name and can be anything but cannot be blank.

 - For each cell on the rule, if it is a condition column, the cell value will replace the `$param` value and evaluate the cell as `true` or `false`.
 An empty cell will automatically be evaluated as `true`.
 If